fakero0t/game_city/assets/fonts/FONTS_README.txt

 If you prefer different rounded fonts, you can substitute with:
 - Primary: Quicksand, Comfortaa, or Baloo
 - Body: Open Sans, Lato, or Rubik
-(Update the font paths in vocab_cat_theme.tres if you change fonts)
+(Update the font paths in vocab_zoo_theme.tres if you change fonts)